stormpath/express-stormpath/docs/social_login.rst

 The first thing you need to do is log into the `Google Developer Console`_ and create a new Google Project.

-You can do this by visiting the `Developer Console`_ and clicking the "Create Project" button.
+You can do this by visiting the `Google Developer Console`_ and clicking the "Create Project" button.
 You should see something like the following:

 .. image:: /_static/google-new-project.png